Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Can only run on Ubuntu/Debian, no LXC support in CentOS - Docker might be able to provide more support there, but I want to access LXC directly.

+Philosophy is that you build chef from scratch then build node out

+Based on LXC cookbook.
+All structures used to build LXC containers can be specified in the Vagabondfile

 ## What will we do now?
 What needs to happen next?